-- Miguel Salinas

 - Micaela Alaniz

 - Margot Salinas

+- Michael Salinas

 - Eloy Castañeda

+- Rolando Velazquez

+- Sylvia Perez

 - Cynthia Chapa

-- Sylvia Perez - Rolando Velazquez

-The board usually meets second Monday of each month at the Lasara ISD Library.
-In the event that large attendance is anticipated, the board may meet at Lasara ISD Cafeteria.
+The board usually meets the second Monday of each month at the Lasara ISD library.
+In the event that large attendance is anticipated, the board may meet at the cafeteria.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and the administration office at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and https://meetings.boardbook.org/Public/Organization/2296 at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.